eunahk92/Team-Generator/README.md

 # Team-Generator

 ## Description
-A template generator command line application to build a software engineering team.
+This application is a template generator command line application to build a software engineering team that passes all unit tests.
+The application will prompt the user for information about the team manager and then information about the team members.
+The user can input any number of team members, and they may be a mix of engineers and interns.
+When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster.

 ## User Story
 ```